-What it is: A description of what the instructor wants their students to learn, and an explanation of the teaching approaches they use to address their goals.
+What it is: A description of what the instructor wants their students to learn.
+An explanation of the teaching approaches they use to address their goals and how their approaches align with the Elements of Effective Teaching.

 Functions: Explains why the instructor chooses specific teaching strategies and approaches.
 Describes how the instructor uses those strategies to help students learn.